-Cisplatin is used alone for certain ovarian cancers and in combination with either cyclophosphamide or paclitaxel to treat advanced disease.
-Cisplatin is also a member of the standard BEP regimen for germ cell cancers (with bleomycin and etoposide).
+Cisplatin is used alone for certain ovarian cancers and in combination with either Cyclophosphamide or paclitaxel to treat advanced disease.
+Cisplatin is also a member of the BEP regimen for germ cell cancers.
+The regimen includes bleomycin, etoposide, and cisplatin (platinum).
 Due to its lower toxicity, carboplatin is being tested as a substitute for cisplatin in this combination.

-Cyclophosphamide ma y combined with cisplatinum to treat advanced disease.
+Cyclophosphamide may be combined with cisplatinum to treat advanced disease.
 Cyclophosphamide interferes with the growth of cancer cells, which are eventually destroyed.
 Since cyclophosphamide may also affect the growth of normal body cells, other effects will also occur.
 Cyclophosphamide is given either by mouth or by injection.

 Possible side effects of cyclophosphamide include:

 Doxorubicin is used in combination treatments for very advanced or resistant cancer.
 Doxorubicin seems to interfere with the growth of cancer cells, which are then eventually destroyed by the body.
 Since the growth of normal body cells may also be affected by doxorubicin, other effects will also occur.
 Doxorubicin is given as an injection.